-The price for the digital kits vary depending on the courses, but in Indonesia in 2018 most of them costs 50$ US.
+The price for the digital kits vary depending on the courses, but in Indonesia in 2018 most of them cost around 50 USD.

-Both agencies will deliver you a printed certification card once you will have completed your course, SSI straight at the end of your course and PADI sent to your home address.
-In the meantime, you will get an email as a proof of certification.
+Both agencies will deliver you a printed certification card once you will have completed your course.
+SSI does it straight at the end of your course and PADI sends to your home address.
+In the meantime, you will get an email as a proof of certification from PADI.

 PADI philosophy wants students to start with their Open Water Course, continue with the Advanced Open Water Course, and later on supplement their diving education with Speciality courses, and ideally, keep going with the Rescue Diver Course.

 For non professional levels, PADI and SSI certification are equivalent and you can go from one to another easily.
-That means that you could do the SSI Open Water Course, then the Advanced PADI, then why not keep going with SSI for the React Right and Stress & Rescue Course.
+That means that you could do the SSI Open Water Course, followed by the Advanced PADI.
+Then why not keep going with SSI for the React Right and Diver Stress & Rescue Course?

 One thing important to know when diving with divers from the other agency is that SSI and PADI teach a different approach to an “Out of Air” scenario.

-While PADI teach their students who run out of air to reach for their buddy’s alternate air source, SSI teaches to grab straight the primary regulator of their buddy – if you are the buddy, yes, we are talking about the regulator which is in your mouth !
+With PADI we teach students who run out of air to reach for their buddy’s alternate air source.
+On the other hand SSI teaches to grab straight the primary regulator of their buddy.
+If you are the buddy, yes, we are talking about the regulator which is in your mouth!

 The idea of PADI is to reach the less dangerous and easy to reach spare air source.
-Where as SSI approach is based on the fact that a panicked diver will reach instinctively for the next available air source and therefore prepare the student how to react in this case.
+Whereas the SSI approach is based on the fact that a panicked diver will reach instinctively for the next available air source.
+Therefore we prepare the student how to react in this slightly more probable case.

 So – if anybody grab your regulator during a dive, let it go and don’t panic, but calmly reach for your spare regulator and resume breathing.